SubhamDas1997/movies-on-the-tip/README.md

 ## Features
 This frontend application is responsibile for taking care of the following user activities on the portal:
-  - View all the movie titles with thier posters under a different movie types which include -
+  1. View all the movie titles with thier posters under a different movie types which include -
     - Movies in theaters
     - Coming soon
     - Top rated Indian
     - Top rated movies
-  - When under any movie type, search for a particular movie using the searchbar
+  2. When under any movie type, search for a particular movie using the searchbar
+    - Searchbar is case and space insensitive
-  - View all the details of a particular movie by the click of a button
+  3. View all the details of a particular movie by the click of a button
-  - Favourite any movie by clicking the 'favourite' button
+  4. Favourite any movie by clicking the 'favourite' button
-  - Remove a favourite movie from the favourites list
+  5. Remove a favourite movie from the favourites list

 ## Modules